Labour relations

 The set of rules dedicated to parenting provides:

-• paid leave to settle children in the nursery or kindergarten, to take them to the emergency roomfor and additional unpaid days aimed at assisting minor children in favor of separated or divorced parents, the exclusive guardians of children, as well as in the cases of widowhood and single-parent families .sothe exclusive guardians of children, as well as in the cases of widowhood and single-parent families
+- paid leave to settle children in the nursery or kindergarten, to take them to the emergency room and additional unpaid days aimed at assisting minor children in favor of separated or divorced parents, the exclusive guardians of children, as well as in the cases of widowhood and single-parent families.

 During 2022, the process of extending second-level bargaining measures by the Group continued with the signing of two trade union agreements that strengthen inclusion and equal opportunities, extending the provisions for the protection of parenthood to civil unions, de facto unions and in favor of the spouse's children.
 In this context the following have been introduced: